Polseznec/CAT_Synthe/README.md

 # CAT_Synthe

-This project was made in one evening.
+This project was made during one evening for the IronHack module 1.

 url : https://catsynth.netlify.app/index.html